Reading time – around 10 mins

 - 35% administration and business

-- and 10% sales customer service
+- and 10% sales and customer service

-You will have to become a savant in clipboard handling, know your chemicals, surfaces, risks, procedures, and PPE inside and out just to open the doors in the morning at anywhere but the most basic of aircraft hangers.
+You will have to become a savant in clipboard handling, know your chemicals, surfaces, risks, procedures, and PPE inside and out just to open the doors in the morning at anywhere but the most basic of aircraft hangars.
 Only once everything is filed, duplicated, and stamped can you actually get on with the physical work…

 Everything in a commercial environment has a documented process, and every document has to be signed off when complete and logged.
+Every engineer will want a copy to cover themselves from liability.

 In terms of skills and technique you will be using, there is a crossover between road vehicles and aircraft in terms of process, especially at the higher end of the vehicle spectrum.

-The real difference you’ll encounter is the substrate range and working conditions, with the lighter-weight materials used on aircraft requiring a bit more knowledge in order to safely work with, and access to aircraft areas limited by available hanger equipment.
+The real difference you’ll encounter is the substrate range and working conditions, with the lighter-weight materials used on aircraft requiring a bit more knowledge in order to safely work with, and access to aircraft areas limited by available hangar equipment.
 Working out how to access an area suspended in mid-air, surrounded by sensitive equipment and “NO STEP” graphics, becomes a thought exercise in itself.

 You also have aircraft “type approval” to consider.